dragon7-fc/misc/algorithm/LeetCode/[Lock] [Medium] [Solution] 253. Meeting Rooms II.md

 * Separate out the start times and the end times in their separate arrays.
 * Sort the start times and the end times separately.
 Note that this will mess up the original correspondence of start times and end times.
 They will be treated individually now.
 * We consider two pointers: `s_ptr` and `e_ptr` which refer to start pointer and end pointer.
 The start pointer simply iterates over all the meetings and the end pointer helps us track if a meeting has ended and if we can reuse a room.
 * When considering a specific meeting pointed to by `s_ptr`, we check if this start timing is greater than the meeting pointed to by `e_ptr`.
-If this is the case then that would mean some meeting has ended by the time the meeting at `s_pt`r had to start.
+If this is the case then that would mean some meeting has ended by the time the meeting at `s_ptr` had to start.
 So we can reuse one of the rooms.
 Otherwise, we have to allocate a new room.
 * If a meeting has indeed ended i.e. if `start[s_ptr] >= end[e_ptr]`, then we increment `e_ptr`.
 * Repeat this process until `s_ptr` processes all of the meetings.